sevco.io

 Overview

-The Query Builder is a querying tool used to search for for assets and telemetry events with attributes meeting conditions specified in rules defined by the user.
-In this article, we will
+The Query Builder is a querying tool used to search for assets and telemetry events with attributes meeting conditions specified in rules defined by the user.
+In this article, we will review the steps for building simple and complex queries.

 Building a Simple Query